Why Earth Bonding Needs To Be In Place For An EV Charging Point Installation

 What is earth bonding?

-Earth bonding protects you and your home by reducing the risks of electric shocks and electrical fires.
+In brief, earth bonding protects you and your home by reducing the risks of electric shocks and electrical fires.

 Bonding is the practice of connecting all exposed metallic items not designed to carry electricity in an area by using a protective bonding conductor.
 Connecting bonding wires to metal pipes, such as your gas and water pipes, reduces the voltage that might have been there.

-Why do I need earth bonding?
+Why do I need earth bonding for my EV charger installation?

 Earth bonding is an essential need of every electrical installation, not only EV charger installations.
-In simple terms, the function of earth bonding is to prevent fatal electric shocks.
+In simple terms, the function of earth bonding is to prevent fatal electric shocks and guarantee your safety.
 As such, ensuring protective bonding is in place before an EV charger installation is vital.
+The only exception where bonding does not need to be present is if the pipes that feed the gas or water supply are plastic.

 Any qualified and certified electrician installing an electric car charger should follow the BS7671 electrical regulations and ensure that bonding is installed to the water and gas pipes.
+This is another reason why you should not attempt to install an EV charger yourself and hire a experienced, qualified expert instead.

 Why do we ask for images of the earth bonding?